-American Writers & Artists Inc. Highlights Growing Trend of Millennials Going
+American Writers & Artists Inst.
+Highlights Growing Trend of Millennials Going

-Facing a tough job market, an increasing number of Millennials are bypassing the traditional post-college job hunt in favor of freelance work, reports American Writers & Artists Inc.
+Facing a tough job market, an increasing number of Millennials are bypassing the traditional post-college job hunt in favor of freelance work, reports American Writers & Artists Inst.

 Delray Beach, FL – February 14, 2013 – With unemployment at 7.9%, job prospects for new college grads and young people in general are already dim.
 Factor in increasing numbers of older workers staying in the workforce longer (62% between the ages of 45 – 60 plan to keep working) due to retirement plan losses and financial setbacks … and the situation is even worse.

 But Millennials (aged 21 to 31) have discovered a viable alternative to 9 to 5 work: freelancing.
 Many freelancers such as copywriters report replacing or exceeding what they would have made in a traditional job.

 American Writers & Artists Institute member Rae Robinson, 23, turned to freelance copywriting even before she graduated, “plotting her escape” while still a student by taking on clients in the copywriting freelance niche.
 More than half of Millennials like Rae report being “independent professionals” in a recent survey.

 She specializes in creating content and writing advertising for the natural health and Christian markets.

 Copywriting is one of the most lucrative opportunities for freelancers since marketing and advertising continues to be a growth industry.
 Direct marketing, a major employer of copywriters – if not the biggest – brings in $2 trillion in sales each year.
 And online business, a.k.a. e-commerce, was worth $1.2 trillion in 2012, with strong growth expected for 2013.